 If you think your skin tone mixture is too light, you can try mixing a bit of blue and swatching it to see how it differs from others.

-Below is the list of combinations you could try.
-Titan Buff is a real game changer if you can find it.
-When I’m painting while travelling I find it extremely hard to find titan buff so I use only white, but if you can order it from Amazon it is an absolute gem!
+Titan Buff is a real game-changer if you can find it.
+When I’m painting while traveling I find it extremely hard to find titan buff so I use only white, but if you can order it from Amazon it is an absolute gem!

 - Blend yellow ochre, titan buff, and primary magenta to create flesh.